LeonardosGitHub/agility2018_iControl_LX_Lab/docs/class1/module4/lab5.rst

 Perform the following steps to complete this task:

 #.
-To verify the package name, from your Linux Server run the following
+To verify the package name, from your Xubuntu Server run the following
    command:

-   ``curl -k -u admin:admin https://10.1.1.245/mgmt/shared/iapp/global-installed-packages | jq``
+   ``curl -k -u admin:admin https://10.1.1.245/mgmt/shared/iapp/global-installed-packages | jq .``

 #.
-The output should be:
+The output should look like this:

    .. code::